SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 | `CommandUI.Ribbon` | Yes, these entries show up as toolbar items |
 | All other locations (e.g. `scriptlink`) | Sorry, these user custom actions won't work |

+>**Note:**
-Notice that the above custom actions show up in modern lists and libraries only when you are in classic sites with modern UI enabled, while they don't show up in modern sites.
+>The above custom actions show up in "modern" lists and libraries only when you are in classic sites with "modern" UI enabled, while they by default don't show up in "modern" sites as it's not possible to add user custom actions to "modern" sites because they've the NoScript option enabled.
+You however can disable NoScript in "modern" sites to achieve the same behavior for "modern" list and libraries across "classic" and "modern" sites.

 ### EditControlBlock User Custom Actions
 <a name="editcontrolblockcustomactions"> </a>